ChapelR/custom-macros-for-sugarcube-2/readme.md

  `<<resetallcycles>>`

  **Explanation**:
-Resets all currently running cycles to 0 turns.
+Resets all currently running cycles to `0` turns.
 Similar to `<<resetcycle>>`, but affects all cycles.
-Functionally the same at the `startTag` passage tag; though the tag is the preferred method to accomplish this if it al all possible.
+Functionally the same at the `startTag` passage tag; though the tag is the preferred method to accomplish this if at all possible.

  **Examples**:
 ```javascript